amazeeio/docs/local_docker_development/os_x_cachalot.md

-  amazeeio-cachalot addkey [~/.ssh/id_rsa]  # Add additional ssh-key amazeeio-cachalot create                  # create the docker-machine VM amazeeio-cachalot destroy                 # stop and delete all traces of the VM amazeeio-cachalot docker_halt             # stop the Docker Containers amazeeio-cachalot docker_restart          # Restarts all Docker Containers amazeeio-cachalot docker_start            # starts the docker containers amazeeio-cachalot docker_status           # Get Status of Docker containers amazeeio-cachalot docker_update           # Pulls Docker Images and recreates the Containers amazeeio-cachalot env                     # returns env variables to set, should be run like $(amazeeio_cachalot env) amazeeio-cachalot halt                    # stop the VM and services amazeeio-cachalot help [COMMAND]          # Describe available commands or one specific command amazeeio-cachalot ip                      # get the VM's IP address
+  amazeeio-cachalot addkey [~/.ssh/id_rsa]  # Add additional ssh-key amazeeio-cachalot create                  # create the docker-machine VM amazeeio-cachalot destroy                 # stop and delete all traces of the VM amazeeio-cachalot docker_halt             # stop and remove the Docker Containers amazeeio-cachalot docker_restart          # Restarts all Docker Containers amazeeio-cachalot docker_start            # starts the docker containers amazeeio-cachalot docker_status           # Get Status of Docker containers amazeeio-cachalot docker_stop             # stop the Docker Containers amazeeio-cachalot docker_update           # Pulls Docker Images and recreates the Containers amazeeio-cachalot env                     # returns env variables to set, should be run like $(amazeeio_cachalot... amazeeio-cachalot halt                    # stop the VM and services amazeeio-cachalot help [COMMAND]          # Describe available commands or one specific command amazeeio-cachalot ip                      # get the VM's IP address